Shades of yellow: Greenish Yellow

 Displayed at right is the color greenish yellow.
 It is the main color on the Indian 20-rupee note.

+Calamansi

+The color calamansi with hexadecimal color code is a light shade of yellow-green.

 Chartreuse yellow

 The first recorded use of chartreuse for the color that is now called chartreuse yellow in American English was in 1892.

 In the book Color Standards and Color Nomenclature (1912), "Chartreuse Yellow" is listed and illustrated.

+Orpiment

+Orpiment, also known as ″yellow arsenic blende″ is a deep-colored, orange-yellow arsenic sulfide mineral with formula As2S3.
+It is found in volcanic fumaroles, low-temperature hydrothermal veins, and hot springs and may be formed through sublimation.

+Orpiment takes its name from the Latin auripigmentum (aurum, "gold" + pigmentum, "pigment"), due to its deep-yellow color.
+Orpiment once was widely used in artworks, medicine, and other applications.

 Pear

 Pear is a desaturated chartreuse yellow color that resembles the color of the exterior surface of Anjou or Bartlett pears.

 Green earth

 Displayed at right is the color green earth.
 It is also known as terre verte and Verona green.
 It is an inorganic pigment derived from the minerals celadonite and glauconite.

+Moccasin

+A brownish yellow, common of the leather shoe with the same name.

+Mango

+A yellow-orange color that resembles mangoes.
+It is named after the fruit.
+It is currently unknown when mango was first used as a color name in English.

+Jonquil

+Jonquil is a hue of yellow.
+It is the color of the interior of the central cylindrical tubular projection of the jonquil flower.
+The color takes its name from a species of plant, Narcissus jonquilla, which has clusters of small fragrant yellow flowers, and is native to the Mediterranean.